-Yes, I had seen her in television many times in the recent past, in various realty shows like Fear Factor Khatron Ke Khiladi (Season 2), which was hosted by Akshay Kumar, in Zor Ka Jhatka, which was hosted by Shahrukh Khan, and in Big Boss (Season 5), which had Sanjay Dutt and Salman Khan as the host.
+Yes, I had seen her in television many times in the recent past, in various reality shows like Fear Factor, Khatron Ke Khiladi (Season 2), which was hosted by Akshay Kumar, in Zor Ka Jhatka, which was hosted by Shahrukh Khan, and in Big Boss (Season 5), which had Sanjay Dutt and Salman Khan as the host.

-But the beauty and grace of Sonika in flesh and blood seemed much more enchanting to me, as compared to what was depicted through her televised images.
-She is one of the greatest wrestlers of post-independence India, but she could also easily seem to be a supermodel or a Bollywood diva.
+But Sonika’s beauty and grace seemed much more enchanting to me, as compared to what was depicted through her televised images.
+She is one of the most famous Indian sportswomen and wrestlers of post-independence India, but she could also easily seem to be a supermodel or a Bollywood diva.

-No wonder, Bollywood star Akshay Kumar was also greatly impressed by Sonika.
+No wonder, Bollywood star Akshay Kumar was also greatly impressed by her.
 On seeing Sonika on the sets he said, “Wrestler?
 You look more like a super model.”

-Her super-powered physique, her spellbinding features and her wonderfully built biceps put me in total awe of her.
-When she shook hands with me, I instantly realised that she could break my weak male hand within seconds, if she choose to.
+Her super-powered physique that resembled a female bodybuilder, her spellbinding features and her wonderfully built biceps put me in total awe of her.
+When she shook hands with me, I instantly realised that she could break my weak male hand within seconds, if she chooses to.

 However, thankfully and mercifully, she chose to put me at ease with her cascade-like laughter, as our conversation progressed…

 As we talked, I learned about the rigorous struggle and grit behind Sonika’s astounding success story, as the first woman Bharat Kesari and 10 times winner of medals in the National Wrestling Championship, and the winner of several other prestigious national level awards in the arena of wrestling.